ChrisYoxall/go.learning/patterns/readme.md

 I've created this page as it's been a while since I've gone over these design patterns.
 Go is not an Object-Oriented language, so I'm interested to see how these patterns can be implemented in Go as part of my Go learning.

+There is a very good website on these patterns at https://refactoring.guru/design-patterns

 ## Object Creation Patterns

 Deals with the creation of objects.